 National Coach Museum

-The National Coach Museum (Museu Nacional dos Coches) houses an important horse-drawn carriage collection of vehicles are from the seventeenth, eighteenth and nineteenth century.
+The National Coach Museum (Museu Nacional dos Coches) houses an important horse-drawn carriage collection of vehicles from the seventeenth, eighteenth, and nineteenth century.

-The Museum is housed in an old riding school and was inaugurated on the 23 May 1905 by Queen Amélia of Orleans and Bragança, the Princess of France married to King Carlos I of Portugal.
+The Museum is housed in an old riding school and was inaugurated on May 23rd, 1905 by Queen Amélia of Orleans and Bragança, the Princess of France married to King Carlos I of Portugal.
 Nowadays, it is one of the most popular museums in Lisbon.

 The Museum also holds several paintings and other interesting objects from the same period.

-The National Coach Museum is a small but unique and charming.
-It is well-worth visiting.
+The National Coach Museum is small but unique and charming.
+It is well worth visiting.
 This museum is one of the most surprising in Lisbon.

 It is located very close to the Jerónimos Monastery.